nerudadhich/helpshiftdoc/README.md

    After looking at this output I thought that the issue is something else and then i googled and find out that space is not freed from disk even after deleting files

    `sudo lsof | grep deleted`

-   Then followed this link
+   Then i found this link and followed it

     https://access.redhat.com/solutions/2316

-5. After this I was able to install redis-server
+5. After this disk is freed I was able to install redis-server.

 6. Now I tried to run redis-server but port was alredy and find out that a `nc` process is using the port